NFTs – or Non Fungible Tokens – took the online business world by storm earlier in the year.

 Much like a real signature at a book signing.

 If someone like Russell Brunson was to release a limited run of 50 copies of DotCom Secrets, each with a title page that thanks the person who bought it, I’m sure his audience would jump on that chance.

 This is where I think we’ll see the biggest use of NFTs in the future.

 At the minute, a lot of the respectable training institutions offer some form of certificate to people who have completed a specific training course.

 That certificate is both proof of completion and competency.

 You’ll see people share these on social media, add them to their portfolio, and use them as part of job/gig applications to showcase their ability.

 I could easily copy Sandra’s certificate, photoshop my name onto it, and then add it to my portfolio without having completed any of the actual training.

-Not every brand that offers certificates offers this level of security though.
-And many small brands don’t have the resources/time to double-check every claim made by applicants.
+Not every brand who offers certificates offers this level of security though.
+And many small brands don’t have the resources/time to double check every claim made by applicants.